-COMPLETING THE APPLICATION PACK
+COMPLETING THE APPLICATION FORM

-Complete the standard application pack with your Financial Adviser and a separate Trust Deed.
-If you would like to appoint Utmost International Trustee Solutions Limited as trustee you need only complete the Utmost International Trustee Solutions Limited Application Form.
+Complete the standard application form with your Financial Adviser and a separate trust deed.
+If you would like to appoint Utmost International Trustee Solutions Limited as trustee you only need to complete section N of the application form.

-Ensure the Adviser Charges section within the application form is completed if you or your trustees would like us to facilitate the payment of initial or ongoing adviser charges.
+Please ensure the Adviser Charges section within the application form is completed if you or your trustees would like us to facilitate the payment of initial or ongoing adviser charges.

 In the application form you will be required to complete a health related questionnaire.
-The application form will also require you to sign a declaration giving consent for Utmost PanEurope dac to contact your doctor to request a General Practitioner's Report (GPR), which is needed to underwrite the bond.
+The application form will also require you to sign a declaration giving consent for Utmost International Isle of Man Limited to contact your doctor to request a General Practitioner's Report (GPR), which is needed to underwrite the bond.

-Ensure that you and your trustees complete a Tax Declaration and Self-Certification for Trusts.
+Please ensure that you and your trustees complete a Tax Declaration and Self-Certification for Trusts, which is available from your Financial Adviser or from us on request.